Systems Design ● Case studies

 Integrate back-end services ● Avaya

-Avaya wanted a desktop application to fully integrate the company’s email, voicemail, text, call logs, and video services.
-As I gathered requirements about these existing services, I found that existing development teams were isolated and had done very little work on integration.
+Avaya wanted a desktop application which would fully integrate the company’s email, voicemail, text, call logs, and video services.
+As I gathered requirements about these existing services, I found that existing, isolated development teams had done little integration planning or coordination.
 My team, in the absence of a systems architect, did the work.

 Manual device configuration and account creation ● Amazon Kindle

-Kindles originally shipped pre-provisioned with a data plan and integrated with the user’s Amazon account.
-Second-generation Kindles were going to ship with with hardware support for data and WiFi or WiFi only and with no pre-configuration.
-Requirements were limited to successful, “happy path” use cases.
-I expanded the requirement set to anticipate a wide variety of error states, including Kindle users who did not already have an active Amazon account.
+Kindles originally shipped with a data plan and were pre-integrated with the user’s Amazon account.
+To reduce costs, second-generation Kindles were going to ship with no account or networking pre-configuration and two hardware configurations—WiFi-only or WiFi and data.
+Initial product requirements were limited to successful, “happy path” use cases.
+I expanded the requirement set to anticipate a wide variety of error states, including Kindle buyers who did not already have an active Amazon account.

 Support new business use cases ● ACME